greppetto/real-debrid-download-helper/README.md

 A command line tool to simplify the process of downloading torrents through Real-Debrid.

 NOTE: You must have a premium Real-Debrid subscription in order to use the API.
+Additionally, in order to download through aria2, please [install](https://github.com/aria2/aria2) it separately.

 ## Features